thatguydan86/TESTING/docs/STATUS.md

 State: SCRAPER WIP

-Added: search and listing fixtures (4 total), created JSON‑LD, search extraction, and integration tests, and implemented a Playwright scraper skeleton in `scrapers/zoopla/main.py` with JSON‑LD parsing and local fixture fallback.
+Added: search and listing fixtures (4 total), unit and integration tests, implemented a Playwright scraper skeleton with JSON-LD parsing and local fixture fallback, and added webhook emission with buffer fallback and an entrypoint for live vs fixture runs.

-Next: Implement quotas, retries, random delays, and dedupe/schema validation in the scraper.
-Integrate proxy handling, backoff logic, and webhook posting.
-Update tests and Dockerfile as needed, and run CI to validate.
+Next: Implement quotas, retry/backoff logic on 403/429, randomized delays, and full schema validation in the scraper.
+Add dedupe and webhook posting integration, structured logging with summary, and proxy handling.
+Update tests and Dockerfile as needed, and run CI.
 Once tests pass, perform live integration runs and tune until quality thresholds are met.